What is a Negative Yield Bond?

 Explanation

-How does Negative Yield Bond work
+How Does a Negative Yield Bond Work?

 Generally, investors purchase investment security at a price less than its par value.
 Then its value gradually increases to reach its par value by the time it matures.
-But in the case of a negative yield bond, it is the other way round as the investors buy at a price higher than its par value, which eventually falls back to its par value at maturity.
+But in the case of a negative yield bond, it is the other way around as the investors buy at a price higher than its par value, which eventually falls back to its par value at maturity.
 In other words, the negative yield erodes the bond value, and the coupons (if any) are inadequate to compensate for the lost value.

 Example of Negative Yield Bond